TeskaLabs/asab-webui/doc/datatable/datatable.md

 ```

-Property `disabledAdvMode`is necessary to disable the advanced mode in the DataTable.
+Property `disableAdvMode`is necessary to disable the advanced mode in the DataTable.

-Example of using `disabledAdvMode`:
+Example of using `disableAdvMode`:
 ```js
 ...
 import { DataTable } from 'asab-webui';